 Check out Avalanche Canada for the latest information.

-Stay hydrated and avoid alcohol.
+Stay hydrated and avoid alcohol on a winter hike.
 I would recommend taking one thermos per person with something hot to drink along with an insulated wide mouth water bottle that is kept in the warmest place in your backpack.
 I have taken small mouth water bottles on one too many occasions – and I can tell you that the top part of the bottle freezes quickly so you can’t get at the liquid.

 Be wary of bladders in winter too unless you take an insulating hose.
 I’d also suggest leaving drinks and extra food in a cooler in your car so you can rehydrate some more on the drive home.